-

 Brewing recommendations

-To brew "Jingdong Laochatou", it is recommended to use the steeping method in a gaiwan or a teapot made of Yixing clay.
-The water temperature should be about 95-100°C. The first steeps should be short (10-15 seconds) to reveal the aroma and avoid excessive bitterness.
+For brewing Jingdong Laochatou, it is recommended to use the steeping method in a gaiwan or Yixing clay teapot.
+The water temperature should be around 95–100°C. The initial steeps should be short (10–15 seconds) to reveal the aroma and avoid excessive bitterness.
 Gradually, the steeping time can be increased.
-The tea can withstand up to 10-12 steeps, each of which reveals new facets of taste.
+The tea can withstand up to 10–12 steeps, each of which reveals new facets of flavor.

 The aroma when warmed by breath is dry, subtle, slightly damp.

-Immediately after washing it becomes rich, slightly spicy with woody-nutty tones and notes of medicinal herbs.
+Immediately after washing, it becomes rich, slightly spicy with woody-nutty tones and notes of medicinal herbs.

 Name in Chinese